apache/calcite/site/_docs/howto.md

 Before you start:

 * Set up signing keys as described above.
-* Make sure you are using JDK 8 (not 9 or 10).
+* Make sure you are using JDK 11.
 * Make sure build and tests succeed with `-Dcalcite.test.db=hsqldb` (the default)

 {% highlight bash %}
-# Set passphrase variable without putting it into shell history
+# Tell GPG how to read a password from your terminal
-read -s GPG_PASSPHRASE
+export GPG_TTY=$(tty)

 # Make sure that there are no junk files in the sandbox
 git clean -xn
 ./mvnw clean

-./mvnw -Papache-release -Dgpg.passphrase=${GPG_PASSPHRASE} install
+./mvnw -Papache-release install
 {% endhighlight %}

 When the dry-run has succeeded, change `install` to `deploy`.